jasonxu90/jasonxu90.github.io/research.md

 Our method makes use of a branching process that closely approximates the SIR model.
 The process enjoys many nice properties, including explicit expressions for transition probabilities, and one could efficiently perform approximate SIR inference based on the likelihood or posterior of the branching process.
 Among these nice properties is a closed-form distribution of infection times over any finite time interval, given the population size at its endpoints.
 We show that this result leads to efficient complete data augmentation by treating the branching approximation as a proposal density.
 This in turn enables Metropolis-Hastings samplers that target the _exact_ SIR posterior even when only one of the three populations is observed, i.e. we only observe new disease cases.
 Currently, the resulting Markov chain Monte Carlo algorithm scales to outbreaks with hundreds of thousands of infection and removal events on a standard laptop.
 We apply the approach to incidence data from the Ebola outbreak in West Africa, where the susceptible population count is in the millions.

-* I'll be presenting this work at the [_Design and Analysis of Infectious Disease Studies_](https://www.mfo.de/occasion/1808/www_view) invited workshop at the Oberwolfach Research Institute for Mathematics
+* I'll be talking about this at the [_Design and Analysis of Infectious Disease Studies_](https://www.mfo.de/occasion/1808/www_view) invited workshop at the Oberwolfach Research Institute for Mathematics

 * * *